Temecula Valley Wine Trails

 With more than 40 wineries blanketing the softly rolling hills northeast of Old Town Temecula, framed in the distance by the gray-blue silhouette of the Santa Ana and San Jacinto Mountains, Temecula Valley is an oasis of premium vintages, including dark, full-bodied Syrahs and Cabernet Sauvignons, juicy Sangiovese, luscious Zinfandels and crisp Sauvignon Blancs.

 But with so many wineries to choose from, where do you start?

-For those looking to lose themselves among the gnarled vines and rich, oak-scented tasting rooms, Temecula Valley offers four self-guided wine trails
+For those looking to lose themselves among the gnarled vines and rich, oak-scented tasting rooms, Temecula Valley offers three self-guided wine trails

 Location: Rancho California Road.
 Where the wine tasting begins.

 Number of wineries: 19

 The first trail you’ll encounter as you drive along Rancho California Road from Old Town Temecula is Rancho California Trail West.
 It offers a delightful mix of small and large wineries, with quaint Old World style or contemporary vibes.

 Start at family-owned-and-operated Hart Winery, boasting some of the oldest vines in the valley, before meandering over to the sprawling estate of Callaway Vineyard & Winery, whose wines have even been sipped by Queen Elizabeth II of England herself.
 Enjoy the Old World traditions of Thornton Winery, with its elegant French-style chateau, and Europa Village Wineries, Resort & Spa—which offers a selection of French, Spanish and Italian-style wines under a single roof.